 Top 5 Do's & Don’ts When Choosing a Bifold Door

 - View the actual door you intend to buy.
-Bi-folding doors can vary hugely in cost and quality, and when spending a considerable sum of money on a set of doors, the last thing you want is to be disappointed when they arrive.
-Remember, you can view our showroom by booking a showroom appointment.
+Bi-folding doors and sliding doors can vary hugely in cost and quality, and when spending a considerable sum of money on a set of doors, the last thing you want is to be disappointed when they arrive.

 - Ask about weather guarantees.
 The current buzz word is low threshold, but we don’t know of a single folding sliding door on the market that offers a weather guarantee on low thresholds.
 On an external door we would recommend having a rebated threshold and then sinking it a further 1cm into the floor.
 This would only give you a step height of just 1 - 1.5cm (the thickness of your finger).
 The last thing you want is wind whistling in under your new set of doors come winter time.

 - Get an insurance backed guarantee.
 Make sure that whoever you are buying your folding patio doors from will issue you with an insurance backed guarantee.
 An insurance backed guarantee gives you the peace of mind that should the company go up in smoke, your guarantee won’t go with it.
 Insurance backed guarantees are usually for 10 years and shouldn't cost you any extra.